Maine HiSET® Exam Requirements

 To take the HiSET exam in the state of Maine, you must meet the following eligibility requirements:

-- Age: You must be at least 18 years of age to take the HiSET exam.
-For more on documentation required, exceptions to this policy and homeschooler information, review the Additional Policies section below.
+- Age: You must be at least 17 years of age to take the HiSET exam.
+For additional information and more on documentation required, review the Additional Policies section below.